Image Courtesy of CRASH:candy

 On Drug Facts Chat Day, we get thousands of questions about drugs from high school students all over the country.
 Today, we’re taking one from Casa Grande Union High School in Arizona:

-Which drug is most addictive?
+"Which drug is most addictive?"

 Scientists have already identified a particular gene that makes some people more likely to become addicted to nicotine, the drug found in cigarettes and other tobacco products.
 All these factors affect the individual person in different ways, which is why everyone’s experience with drug addiction is unique.

 And a high dose of a weaker drug taken more often over the same period of time could lead to addiction for some people as well.
 It’s a hard call to make in advance.